CGT Reform for SMSF and Super Funds: How the 1 July 2027 Changes Apply Inside Super

 Anand, 58, has an SMSF balance of $3.5 million as of 30 June 2030.
 His balance has been over the $3m Division 296 threshold for two FYs already.
 He’s still in accumulation phase (won’t meet preservation age until 60).

-CGT events inside Anand’s super now have two post-reform calculations working in parallel:
+CGT events inside Anand’s super have two calculations working in parallel:

 Layer 1 — SMSF-level CGT